-Lead Institution/Department: UK Centre for Ecology and Hydrology, and University of Bristol Primary Supervisor: Dr Daniel Read, UK Centre for Ecology and Hydrology Co-Supervisor: Dr Ellie Mackay, UK Centre for Ecology and Hydrology Co-Supervisor: Professor Martin Genner, School of Biological Sciences, University of Bristol Co-Supervisor: Professor Penny Johnes, School of Geographical Sciences, University of Bristol
+Lead Institution/Department: UK Centre for Ecology and Hydrology, and University of Bristol

+Primary Supervisor: Dr Daniel Read, UK Centre for Ecology and Hydrology

+Co-Supervisor: Professor Martin Genner, School of Biological Sciences, University of Bristol Co-Supervisor: Professor Penny Johnes, School of Geographical Sciences, University of Bristol

-Scholarship: A fully funded UKRI PhD studentship including UK fees, a tax-free stipend at the UKRI minimum rate (£19,237 in 2024-25) and a full UKRI Research Training Support Grant (RTSG) to support project costs, training and travel is available, linked to a major UKRI funded programme led by the University of Bristol.
+Scholarship: A fully funded UKRI PhD studentship including UK fees, a tax-free stipend at the UKRI minimum rate (£19,237 in 2024-25) and a full UKRI Research Training Support Grant (RTSG) to support project costs, training and travel is available at Bangor University, linked to a major UKRI funded programme led by the University of Bristol.
 Study will begin in September 2025 and is funded for four years.
-The deadline for applications is 31st March 2025.
+The deadline for applications is 31st January 2025.